goodmaoxixi/wan_test/README.rst

 WAN Test Suite
 ====================

-A WAN test suite which simplifies the boring WAN test work easy and automatic.
+A WAN test suite which simplifies the boring WAN test work with automatic schedule tasks.

 Features Implemented
 -----------------------------
+#. ping
+#. nslookup
+#. portal retrieval
-ping, nslookup, portal retrieval, mail sending without proxy support at present.
+# mail sending with or without a proxy

 Features to Be Implemented
 -----------------------------